George Clanton: Songwriting and style

-George Clanton's music has been described as a fusion of electropop, trip hop, and vaporwave, while also using elements of baggy, grunge, acid house, and shoegaze.
+George Clanton's music has been described as a fusion of electropop, trip hop, and vaporwave, while also using elements of grunge, acid house, and shoegaze.
 Critics have also associated his music with chillwave and hypnagogic pop.
 Clanton noted that unlike some vaporwave artists, he does not try to be "ironic" or "silly with his lyrics", and prefers to "write great pop songs that are representative of an emotion that [he] actually [feels] when [he's] singing them."
 He described his album Slide as a "vaporwave opera".
 When he finds a sound that he likes, he uses it as often as he can, believing it helps him make his albums sound more cohesive and iconic.
 Clanton's aim for his music is to evoke "nostalgia".
 When he starts writing a song, he randomly presses notes on his keyboard instrument and cycles through patches and effects until they trigger emotions and memories on him.

-Although he is frequently associated with vaporwave, Clanton himself states that he embraces the tag purely for marketing purposes, and does not consider himself strictly a vaporwave musician.
+Although he is frequently associated with vaporwave, Clanton himself states that he embraces the tag largely for marketing purposes, and does not consider himself strictly a vaporwave musician.
 Vaporwave is primarily an instrumental genre, which contradicts Clanton's use of vocals.
-His only conscious attempt at the genre was with the ESPRIT 空想 sideproject.
+His only conscious attempt at the genre was with the ESPRIT 空想 side project.